Divorce: making it as stress-free as is possible

 It is a fact that it pays to be well informed when it comes to divorce.
 Ideally, it is better all round if it can be dealt with amicably ( i.e. outside of court) with the couple in question coming to an arrangement they can both agree on.
 This is especially true when there are children involved as it can cut down on the stress and emotional turmoil often experienced when going through a divorce.

-However, warring factions and an inability to come to an agreement, often results in divorcing couples ending up in court being represented by a good solicitor such as Simon Law.
+However, warring factions and an inability to come to an agreement often result in divorcing couples ending up in court being represented by a good solicitor such as Simon Law.
 Either way going through a divorce can be a hugely stressful ordeal for everyone involved.
 Here are a few simple tips to help keep the stress levels to a minimum.

 Employ a good solicitor